reachkga/seo-agent-docs/docs/terms-of-service.md

 ## 1. Services Provided

-Rankmonk specializes in programmatic SEO, content creation, and website optimization services.
+Rankmonk specializes in AI-powered content generation and SEO optimization.
 Our services include:
-- Keyword research
-- On-page optimization
-- Content creation
-- Performance reporting
+- Keyword-based content analysis
+- Competitor content analysis
-- Landing page generation
+- AI-powered landing page generation
+- Content structure optimization
+- Automated content delivery via Google Sheets
+- Multi-keyword processing
+- SEO performance analysis

 Details of our services will be outlined in individual service agreements.

 ## 2. Client Responsibilities

 Clients are expected to:
-- Provide accurate information
+- Provide accurate company and business information
-- Provide access to necessary resources
-- Maintain timely communication
+- Supply relevant keywords and target locations
+- Ensure proper usage rights for provided content
-- Use services in compliance with applicable laws
+- Use generated content in compliance with applicable laws
+- Maintain appropriate security for their Google Sheets access
+- Review and verify generated content before use

 ## 3. Payment Terms